 - integrate with delivery company IT systems to manage delivery to the (retail) customer.

 However, EDI and all these tasks aren’t unique to e-Commerce.
 Bricks and mortar retailers will ask you to do these things too.
-So, technically (pun intended), you can’t really call these IT skills uniquely for e-Commerce.
+So, technically (pun intended), you can’t really call these IT skills unique to e-Commerce.

 Direct to Consumer (D2C)